 NIRISS Point Spread Functions

 At wavelengths λ > 2 μm, JWST obtains diffraction-limited imaging with a Strehl ratio = 0.8 and PSF full width at half maximum (FWHM) of ~λ/D radians (JWST's D = 6.5 m mirror).
-The NIRISS detector achieves Nyquist sampling or better (FWHM > 2 pixels) above ~4 µm.
+The NIRISS detector achieves Nyquist sampling or better (FWHM > 2 pixels) for the F380M filter and longer wavelength filters.
 Below these wavelengths, the PSF is undersampled.
-PSF sampling may be improved by performing subpixel dithers between exposures.
+PSF sampling is improved by performing dithers between exposures, which is required for imaging and Wide Field Slitless Spectroscopy (WFSS) exposures.

 Simulated NIRISS PSFs

-The PSFs were made with a wavelength sampling of 20 wavelengths per filter and a pixel oversampling of 9 in order to achieve FWHM and encircled energy values to be accurate to 1%.
+The PSFs in Figure 1 and Figure 2 were made with a wavelength sampling of 20 wavelengths per filter and a pixel oversampling of 9 in order to achieve FWHM and encircled energy values to be accurate to 1%.
 Both the detector and oversampled PSFs are centered on the pixel (rather than on the pixel corner).

 The PSFs with filters in the longer wavelength range, specifically filters F227W to F480M, use the CLEARP aperture which has an occultation in the form of a pupil alignment reference (PAR).
 The shape of this PAR can be seen in Figures 1 through 3 in the NIRISS Pupil and Filter Wheels article.
 The reduced transmission from the CLEARP aperture has been compensated for by normalizing the PSFs to the OPD's exit pupil (rather than the entrance pupil).
 However, the presence of the PAR does cause morphological differences in the PSFs created with these longer wavelength filters.

 Table 1.
-FWHM values (in arcsec and pixels) for each PSF, from Figure 3
+FWHM values (in arcsec and pixels) for each in-flight measured PSF

 |Filter||Wavelength (μm)||PSF FWHM (arcsec)||PSF FWHM (pixel)|

-Figure 5 shows the encircled energy curves for each simulated, oversampled PSF.
-Numerical values for 50% and 80% encircled energy (the fraction of light contained in a circular aperture) for each simulated PSF, extracted from the center of the pixel, are shown in Figure 5.
+Figure 4 shows the measured encircled energy curves from commissioning data.
+Numerical values for 50% and 80% encircled energy (the fraction of light contained in a circular aperture) for each filter are reported in Table 2.

 Table 2.
 Radius (in arcsec and pixels) at which the encircled energy (EE) is 50% and 80%